 Evaporative cooling is accomplished by the evaporation of a small portion of water.
-The evaporation heat is withdrawn from the remaining water or the heat exchange surface depending on the design principle of the wet cooling tower.
-Read the Eurovent recommendations on how to evaluate and minimise water consumption in evaporative cooling equipment.
+The heat necessary for the evaporation is withdrawn from the remaining water on the heat exchange surface depending on the design principle of the wet cooling tower.
+Read the Eurovent recommendations on how to evaluate and minimize water consumption in evaporative cooling equipment.

 Evaporative cooling products

 Various types of evaporative cooling products exist, all featuring: